1991 Los Angeles runway collision: Flight

 With this activity ongoing, another Wings West aircraft, a Metroliner similar to SkyWest 5569, called the tower reporting they were ready for takeoff.
 Wascher queried this aircraft about their position, and they told her they were holding on a taxiway short of 24L.
-The flight progress strip for this flight had not yet been given to Wascher by controller Vandiver (another distraction), and Wascher mistakenly thought this Metroliner was SkyWest 5569, thus the runway was clear of aircraft.
+The flight progress strip for this flight had not yet been given to Wascher by controller Vandiver (another distraction), and Wascher mistakenly thought this Metroliner was SkyWest 5569, and thus that the runway was clear of aircraft.
 The first officer of the USAir flight recalled hearing this conversation, but did not remember anyone being cleared to hold on the runway.
+Meanwhile, Wascher was busy handling other flights:

 The USAir plane touched down near the runway threshold.
 Just as the nose was being lowered, the first officer noticed SkyWest 5569 on the runway and applied maximum braking, but it was too late.
 The following was recorded on the CVR: